FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 3. Click **Deploy** in the top-right corner of Node-RED to deploy your flow.
 4. Open the **Debug Panel** on the right side of the Node-RED interface.
 If the connection is successful, you should see the raw data from your Modbus device in the Debug Panel.

 If no data appears, check the connection settings (IP address, Unit ID, port, etc.) and ensure that your Modbus device is correctly configured and accessible.
-If you're using a simulator like OpenSim, ensure it’s running and properly configured to send data.
+If you're using a simulator like ModSim, ensure it’s running and properly configured to send data.

 For more information on how to use Modbus with Node-RED, please read our tutorial on [Using Modbus with Node-RED](/node-red/protocol/modbus/).